Surya-03/tess-trial/README.md

 10 Treat the image as a single character. <br>
 11 Sparse text.
 Find as much text as possible in no particular order. <br>
 12 Sparse text with OSD. <br>
 13 Raw line.
-Treat the image as a single text line bypassing hacks that are Tesseract-specific. <br>
+Treat the image as a single text line bypassing hacks that are Tesseract-specific. <be>

+## Useful Pytesseract functions which have a lot of value
 ### OCR Engine Mode:
 Pytesseract also supports different OCR Engine modes, which determine the underlying OCR engine to be used.
 Here are the available OCR Engine modes:
 0 Legacy engine only. <br>